GenAI-Logic/genai-logic/README.md

 ![install-setup](webgenai/images/docker-manager-projects.png)

-Now add a new Project by clicking the [+] plus button at the top edge of the Projects list.
+Now click the [+] plus button at the top edge of the Projects list to add a new Project.
 The Create Project dialog opens as shown below.

 ![install-setup](webgenai/images/docker-manager-create-project.png)

-Complete the form (all fields are required) by providing a project name (e.g., `my-web-genie`) and select the path for your project.
-Click on the [Folder] icon to browse the TNAS file-system.
-In the Directory browser, navigate to the desired location for your project's home, then click the [+] button at the top edge of the Directory list to add a [sub-folder].
-After creating it, select the sub-folder then click [Apply] to apply the path to your project.
+Complete the New Project dialog (all fields are required) by providing a project name (e.g., `my-web-genie`).
+To select a path, click on the [Folder] icon and browse the TNAS file-system.
+In the Directory browser, navigate to the desired location and click the [+] button at the top edge of the Directory list to add a [sub-folder].
+After creating it, select the sub-folder and click [Apply] to apply the selected path to your project as shown below.

 ![install-setup](webgenai/images/create_project_select_directory.png)

-Back in the Create Project dialog, update your projects `yaml` file by selecting the dropdown menu and specify `Create a YAML file` from the list.
-A text editor is presented.
-In the edit form, paste in your Docker Composer `yaml` file.
+Back in the Create Project dialog, update your projects `yaml` file by selecting the dropdown menu to specify `Create a YAML file` from the list.
+A text editor is presented allowing you to build the file.
+You can paste in your Docker Composer `yaml` file with your updates from in the prerequisites section, e.g., you CHATGPT API key, and Webgenie license key.
 You must click [Verify YAML] before clicking [Apply].

 ![install-setup](webgenai/images/create_project_select_yaml_location.png)